polybaseio/polybase-test-1/Readme.md

 - Making the app run with docker-compose up.
 - Infrastructure as Code (IaC).
 - Creation of interesting and engaging prompts.
+- Frontend is responsive and easy to use.

 ### Guidelines 📚